Predicting Network Controllability Robustness: A Convolutional Neural Network Approach: Convolutional Neural Networks

 The CNN to be used for controllability performance prediction consists of an embedding layer, several groups of convolutional layers, and some fully connected layers.
 Rectified linear unit (ReLU) is employed as the activation function and max pooling is used to reduce the dimensions of datasets.

-The framework of the CNN used is shown in Fig. \ref{fig:cnn}.
-The detailed parameter settings of the 7 groups of convolutional layers are given in Table \ref{tab:cnn_para}.
+The framework of CNN is shown in Fig. \ref{fig:cnn}.
+The detailed parameter settings of the $7$ groups of convolutional layers are given in Table \ref{tab:cnn_para}.
 Here, the CNN architecture follows the Visual Geometry Group (VGG)\footnote{\url{http://www.robots.ox.ac.uk/~vgg/}}) architecture \cite{Simonyan2014arXiv}.
 Compared with the original CNN architectures, the VGG architecture incorporates a smaller kernel size and a greater network depth.
-Thus, in this architecture, most kernels have small sizes ($2\times2$ and $3\times3$ in the experiments below).
-The convolution stride is set to 1 and the pooling stride is set to 2.
+Thus, in this architecture, most kernels have small sizes ($2\times2$ or $3\times3$).
+The convolution stride is set to $1$ and the pooling stride is set to $2$.

-Suppose that an input is given, as an $N\times N$ sparse matrix with less than 5\% of non-zero elements but more than 95\% zeros.
+Given the input as an $N\times N$ sparse matrix with less than $5\%$ of non-zero elements but more than $95\%$ zeros.
 If the network is unweighted then further assume that the input to the CNN is a sparse one-hot matrix, namely a 0-1 matrix that contains less than $M_{max}\times 5\%$ 1-elements.
-Note that, since $M_{max}<N\times N$ according to Eq. (\ref{eq:mmax}), the adjacency matrices considered in this paper are all sparse.
 According to \cite{Mikolov2013arXiv}, however, deep neural network performs poorly on this type of data, and thus the input data will be converted to normal dense data via the embedding layer for better performances.
-An embedding layer is a randomly generated normalized matrix, which has size $N\times N$ here.
+An embedding layer is a randomly generated normalized matrix, which has a size $N\times N$ here.
 The converted matrix $A'=AD$ becomes a dense one, where $A$ is the original sparse (one-hot) matrix and $D$ is the embedding matrix.

-As shown in Fig. \ref{fig:cnn}, there are 7 feature map (FM) processing layers, denoted as FM 1 to FM 7, following the preprocessing embedding layer.
+As shown in Fig. \ref{fig:cnn}, following the preprocessing embedding layer, there are $7$ feature map (FM) processing layers, denoted as FM $1$ to FM $7$.
 Each FM processing layer consists of a convolution layer, a ReLU, and a max pooling layer.